 Recently, there are thousands of travel agencies opening in Nepal but finding an authentic, reliable and professional agency is the question.
-Even with the growth of online searching site of travel agency, it has become more difficult to find a professional agency in Nepal.
+Even with the growth of the online searching site of travel agencies, it has become more difficult to find a professional agency in Nepal.
 Bharal Adventure Pvt.
-Ltd. is one of the best travel agencies in Nepal which handle between multiple destinations, event planning services, group travel arrangements and many more as it required.
-Going through Bharaladventure agent can help take the stress out of the travel.
+Ltd. is one of the best travel agencies in Nepal which handles multiple destinations, event planning services, group travel arrangements and many more as it required.
+Going through the Bharaladventure agent can help take the stress out of the travel.

 Mt.
 Everest Bas Camp trek is one of the best and adventurous treks in Nepal, which is accessible to most of the trekkers with a good fitness level and a decent drive to last two weeks hiking at altitude.
 Although Mt.
 Everest base camp trek is non-technical and don’t require mountaineering experience, it is a great challenging trek for all ages, shapes, sizes, and genders people.
 Hiking 130km and climbing 5500meters altitude require a few months training which will build your fitness level and take comfort with the lengths and distances.
 It will also help you to know some basic technical knowledge and skills about the Everest Base Camp trek and its difficulty.